 C. Nature and Purpose of Processing

-Pipeboard Processes Customer Personal Data in order to: (i) authenticate users via email/password or OAuth providers; (ii) read and, where the Customer instructs, modify advertising and commerce data on connected platforms (Meta Ads, Google Ads, Pinterest Ads, TikTok Ads, Snap Ads, Shopify); (iii) generate insights, reports, and recommendations through the Customer's chosen MCP client or AI assistant; (iv) operate, secure, monitor, and support the Service; and (v) bill the Customer.
+Pipeboard Processes Customer Personal Data in order to: (i) authenticate users via email/password or OAuth providers; (ii) read and, where the Customer instructs, modify advertising and commerce data on connected platforms (Meta Ads, Google Ads, Pinterest Ads, TikTok Ads, Snap Ads, LinkedIn Ads, Reddit Ads, Microsoft Advertising, Shopify); (iii) enable the Customer's chosen AI assistant or LLM client to access and act on that data through Pipeboard's MCP servers, and generate recurring reports through features such as Scheduled Reports; (iv) operate, secure, monitor, and support the Service; and (v) bill the Customer.

 D. Types of Personal Data